 "I want them to have something to be proud of right here," Thompson said.

 Cathy Koshland, vice provost of facilities at UC Berkeley, also spoke in support of the Richmond site.

-Earlier this month, the university selected SKS Investments, a San Francisco firm, as the developer for the Richmond Field Station, which the University of
+Earlier this month, the university selected SKS Investments, a San Francisco firm, as the developer for the Richmond Field Station, which the University of California already owns.

 The city hosted a kind of pep rally ahead the meeting with local performers, free food and a greeting line of young "police explorers" in uniform.